 C.H.
 Clarke, Manager Canalaska Co., Cambridge Bay, South Victoria Island.
 (Library and Archives Canada / PA-99652)

 Angulalik was closely associated with the post at Perry River, and was occasionally employed to assist Clarke and Porter.
 It was during the years 1926 to 1928 that Angulalik continued the education in the fur trade he had begun with Clarke at Kent Peninsula.
 When the Canalaska and HBC posts at Perry River were forced to shut down operations in 1928 by Government order, the conditions were opportune for Angulalik to enter the fur trade as an independent trader.
 Through a combination of his own initiative, and with the encouragement and support of Clarke, arrangements were made for Angulalik to run an independent trading post supplied by Canalaska through their post at Cambridge Bay.

 From Cambridge Bay Clarke ran the Kitikmeot operations for Canalaska and captained the Nigalik that he sailed to Herschel Island to pick up supplies in the summer.
 Clarke would make two trips.
-That is why he wouldn't freeze in at Cambridge Bay, he would try and freeze in at Bathurst Inlet so he could get away quick, get out and get the first load in.
-If there is ice around it takes quite alot.
+He chose Bathurst Inlet as his winter harbour over Cambridge Bay, because the ice would break up earlier and allow him a longer season.

 Listen to an audio clip from an interview with Scotty Gall